Connecting with Others

 How do I update my status?

 Once you’ve signed in, you will see your homepage.
-Underneath the “Announcements” section, there is a blank box.
-That is where you can update your status.
+Underneath the “Latest Forum Posts”, “FOSSIL Twitter Feed”, and “Newest Members” sections, there is a blank box that says, “What’s new, [your name]?”.
+That is where you can update your status and choose what group it will appear in.
 You can write anything you want in your status update, including information about a past trip, a link to one of your favorite paleontological blogs, or just some information about what you’re doing on the site (e.g. “I’m excited to upload photos of specimens I collected in the Nebraska Badlands!
 Who wants to check out the photos and help me with some mammal teeth identification?”)

 How do I add a friend?

-Across the top of the site, there are six words which take you to different parts of the site (e.g., Fossils, Members, Groups, Forums, Resources, and FAQ).
-Clicking on Members will take you to the Members page of the site.
+Across the top of the site, there are three words which take you to different parts of the site (e.g., eMuseum, Community, and Resources).
+Clicking on “Community” will prompt a drop down menu, including the options “Members”, “Groups”, and “Forums”.
+Clicking on “Members” will take you to a list of the members on the site.
 On this page, you can search for other members you wish to befriend.
 To befriend them, click on their name.
 This will take you to their page on the site.
 On the right hand side of the page, you’ll see a button that says Request Friend.
 Click this button–you’ve now requested that person to be your friend on myFOSSIL.

 What’s a comment?